devadutt-github/RISC-Processor/README.md

 # RISC-microprocessor
-A Verilog RTL of 8-bit, pipeline based RISC processor
+A Verilog RTL of RISC processor with data and branch hazard correction pipeline